timegivenzero/WheresMyMoney/README.md

 ## Notes

 - Prices are fetched from poe.ninja.
 Items not on poe.ninja show 0c.
+- Prices fetched from poe.ninja can vary and might be inaccurate at times.
 - The plugin detects pickups by watching for items that disappear from the ground.
   In very rare cases a dropped item despawning could be counted as a pickup.
 - The map tally resets when you change area.